hongsly/ml-engineering-fundamentals/references/Day11-Quick-Reference.md

 **A**: "GPTQ uses Hessian-based per-layer quantization, adjusting weights sequentially to compensate for previous quantization errors and preserve overall accuracy.
 AWQ takes an activation-aware approach - it identifies the 1-2% of weights that contribute most to large activations and keeps those at full precision, then aggressively quantizes the rest.
 AWQ is often faster to apply and preserves quality well for LLMs."

 ### **Q: Why is speculative decoding more effective for small batches?**
-**A**: "Small batches result in low GPU utilization - we're doing matrix-vector operations that don't saturate the GPU's parallel compute units.
-The draft model (1-2B params) runs much faster due to 100× less memory transfer, and its sequential generation fills GPU idle time.
-The large model then verifies multiple tokens in one parallel pass.
-For large batches, the GPU is already busy with matrix-matrix operations across many sequences, so adding draft model complexity provides minimal benefit and may actually slow things down due to overhead."
+**A**: "Small batches have low GPU utilization - matrix-vector operations don't saturate the GPU, so the fast draft model (1-2B params with 100× less memory transfer) fills idle time.
+The large model then verifies multiple tokens in parallel.
+For large batches, three issues arise: (1) GPU already busy with matrix-matrix operations, (2) higher variance in acceptance rates creates ragged tensors where sequences end up at different positions, and (3) synchronizing these ragged tensors (position IDs, attention masks, KV-cache) can consume 40% of computation.
+Research shows three approaches - masking (corrupts outputs), rollback (wastes verified tokens), or dynamic padding (40% overhead) - making large batch speculative decoding significantly less efficient."

 ### **Q: How does PagedAttention achieve near-zero memory waste?**
 **A**: "PagedAttention divides KV-cache into fixed-size blocks (typically 16 tokens) and allocates them on-demand, like OS virtual memory paging.
 Unlike traditional systems that pre-allocate max sequence length (e.g., 2048 slots), vLLM only allocates blocks as tokens are generated.
 This eliminates internal fragmentation (no unused pre-allocated space) and external fragmentation (all blocks are same size).
 Memory waste is limited to the last unfilled block per sequence - for a 16-token block size, that's at most 15 tokens, compared to 1000+ tokens wasted in traditional systems."